cmintert/Abyssal_TTRPG/Abyssal.md

 > Example
 >
 > Lysara needs to navigate a turbulent fuel conduit on the abandoned
 > space station Delta-9.
-Her skill value in \<Zero-G Navigation\> is 8,
+Her Expertise Area Level in \<Zero-G Navigation\> is 8,
 > and the target number set by the Game Master is 10 to successfully
 > traverse the fluctuating gravity and avoid the lethal energy bursts.
 > She rolls a {8,17,12}.
 The middle of the three values is 12.
 She keeps
 > the 12.
 Since 12 is 2 above the target number of 10, she adds 2 to her
-> skill value of 8, totaling a final result of 10.
+> Expertise Area Level of 8, totalling a final result of 10.
 This meets the target
 > number exactly.
 Thus, Lysara successfully maneuvers through the
 > hazardous passage